Manuel Ramos Asencio: Sporting career

 Upon his return to Seville in 1907, the 15-year-old Ramos Asencio helped to create Sevilla Balompié, which later became Real Betis; this was only the second football team in the city after Sevilla FC.
 He was the club's first-ever captain, playing with Betis for over a decade, until the 1917–18 season.
 Furthermore, he also used his knowledge of the English language to set up and organize matches between Betis and the crews of the Scottish ships, who docked in the port of Seville every month from the likes of Ayr, Ardrossan, and Kirkcaldy to unload coal and load iron ore.

-After three years, the Betis uniforms, which consisted of blue shirts and white short, had grown worn out from so much sweat and washing, so Ramos Asencio arranged for the green and white jerseys of Celtic to arrive from Scotland, which Betis wore for the first time in November 1910, in a friendly match against Betis FC to kick-off the 1910–11 season.
-To distinguish them, Real Betis wore the green and white as vertical stripes, unlike Celtic, who wore them horizontally.
+After three years, the Betis uniforms, which consisted of blue shirts and white short, had grown worn out from so much sweat and washing, so Ramos Asencio arranged for the green and white jerseys of the Irish-Scots club Celtic to arrive from Scotland, which Betis wore for the first time in November 1910, in a friendly match against Betis FC to kick-off the 1910–11 season.
+To distinguish them, Real Betis wore the green and white as vertical stripes, just as Celtic had originally done, though a few years earlier the Glasgow club had switched to wearing horizontal hoops instead.
 The First World War broke off the maritime trade between Spain and Scotland, so Betis briefly returned to the original blue jerseys in 1916, but then resumed the green ones in 1919, after the War had ended.